vmsilvamolina/vmsilvamolina.github.io/_posts/2026/2026-04-06-oci-vault-secrets-management-terraform.md

 }
 {% endhighlight %}

-### Creando el Vault y la Master Encryption Key
+### Creating the Vault and Master Encryption Key

-El vault y la key se crean con dos recursos separados.
-La relación entre ellos es que `oci_kms_key` requiere el `management_endpoint` del vault — no un endpoint hardcodeado, sino la referencia al atributo del recurso del vault.
-Si no usás `depends_on`, Terraform puede intentar crear la key antes de que el vault esté completamente provisionado, lo que resulta en un error de endpoint no disponible.
+The vault and key are created with two separate resources.
+The relationship between them is that `oci_kms_key` requires the `management_endpoint` of the vault — not a hardcoded endpoint, but a reference to the vault resource's attribute.
+Without `depends_on`, Terraform may try to create the key before the vault is fully provisioned, resulting in an unavailable endpoint error.

 {% highlight hcl %}
 resource "oci_kms_vault" "app_vault" {